collapsed-stacks/startups/questions/3494/when-should-a-startup-do-a-b-testing.md

 - tagged: `product-market-fit`, `ab-testing`
 - score: 2

-<p>Getting product-market-fit is more about searching the "thing" that works and A/B testing is more about optimizing the current working product. </p>
+Getting product-market-fit is more about searching the "thing" that works and A/B testing is more about optimizing the current working product.

-<p>Ideally you should start A/B testing after you have something of a value.
+Ideally you should start A/B testing after you have something of a value.
 But the line is unclear.
-At what stage should a startup start doing A/B testing? </p>
+At what stage should a startup start doing A/B testing?

 ## Answer 3502